-TCLI Foundation is a registered non-profit organization in Canada focused on providing solutions to mitigate against existing community gaps by providing educational and social programming with three core foundational pillars – financial stability, quality education and safe health practices.
+TCLI Foundation is a registered non-profit organization in Canada and provides solutions to mitigate against existing community gaps by providing educational and social programming with three core foundational pillars – financial stability, quality education and safe health practices.
 TCLI Foundation is geared towards effecting societal changes through literature, arts and culture.
 Building a strong community and reinforcing shared spaces to aid one another, towards strength, freedom, independence and satisfaction.

 We are here for you, take a step with us, and let’s sail together on this journey of good health, quality education and financial stability.

 The virtual book club is for kids aged 5-11 years to develop their reading culture.
 This involves some reading exercises by the kids, interactions, and better local, national and international exposure through journeying with books.
 These books are read from our digital library: www.tclilibrary.com

 Our Virtual Summer Camp provides social activities, games, intercultural experience, academic opportunities, field trips, sports and much more for the kids.